Liveaboard.com

 Plan Your Travel

-Italy has a very well-developed public transport system that is ideal for exploring its cities.
-Some train tickets can be bought in advance while others can be purchased on the day.
+Italy's well-developed public transport system is ideal for exploring its cities.
+Some train tickets can be bought in advance, while others can be purchased on the day.
 But make sure you have a plan and know which buses or trains you plan on taking.
-If you take a train or bus, you need to validate your ticket at one of the validation machines, or you will receive a fine.
+If you take a train or bus, you must validate your ticket at one of the validation machines, or you will receive a fine.

 Keep some cash on hand

 While most big shops and restaurants in the major cities take every type of credit card, some still only accept cash.
 This is especially true in smaller shops and restaurants in small towns and cities.
-So it is always worth your while to have a reasonable amount of Euros in your pocket.
+So, having a reasonable amount of Euros in your pocket is always worthwhile.